seppo0010/facebook-friends-migrations/README.md

 all the way down until all your friends are visible.
 In the console, go to the Network tab and filter by "AllFriendsApp" or "?filter".
 Copy all response body in a temporary file and run "extract-friends.py" using that file path as an argument.

-Save that as "friends.json", and run
+Save that as "friends-nolocation.json".

+Run

+    python add_locations.py friends-nolocation.json > friends.json
     python adapt.py json > public/d3chord/matrix.json && python adapt.py csv > public/d3chord/cities.csv

 Then open public/d3chord/index.html